HaxeBeluga/beluga/doc/beluga/core/form/01-howto.md

 At this point, we define our form and its requirements so, now, it's time to talk about its validation.
 Actually, this is really simple.
-Firstly, you have to create your form object passing the anonymous structure as parameter.
+Firstly, you have to create your form object by passing the anonymous structure as a parameter.
 It avoids to manually assign the content of the structure albeit possible.
 Once it's done, you just have to call the function `validate`.
-If error occurred, then you can access it by the public variable `error`; which is a `Map` with the data name as key and the requirement name as value.
+If an error occurred, then you can access it by the public variable `error`; which is a `Map` with the data name as key and the requirement name as value.